mandisimakwakwa/KasiCare_ClientSite/README.md

 KasiCare Documentation

-KasiCare Client Side for Webapp
+KasiCare is a client Manager for Medical Practices.
+Using a unique approach to keep GP's and their clients in perfect touch.